racket/racket/racket/src/native-libs/README.txt

 Preliminiaries
 --------------

-For Windows (cross-compile from Mac OS or Linux):
+For Windows cross-compile from Mac OS or Linux, the build scripts still contain support, although it may no longer work.

 The build scripts assume a MinGW cross compiler installed as "x86_64-w64-mingw32-gcc", "i686-w64-mingw32-gcc", and